cfpb/design-system/docs/special-pages/home.md

   The Design System also includes [the source code for the common components](https://github.com/cfpb/design-system) that power the design of [consumerfinance.gov](https://www.consumerfinance.gov).

-  ontributing to the Design System
+  ### Contributing to the Design System

-  The Design System is built on a tool called Netlify CMS, which allows for editing of pages in a web browser, without needing to use git or other command-line tools.
-Instructions for contributing are included on the DS website and all are encouraged to participate in its growth and maintenance.
+  We strongly encourage all of you to participate in the growth and maintenance of the Design System.
+To make contribution easier, the Design System is built on a tool called Netlify CMS, which allows for editing of pages in a web browser, without needing to use git or other command-line tools.
+[View instructions for contributing to the Design System](https://cfpb.github.io/design-system/updating-this-website/).

-  ### About the CFPB Design System
+  ##### About the CFPB Design System

   Our design system has been created to work with a wide range of devices and browsers.
 Following a modern, mobile first responsive approach, sites built with our Design System easily adapt to a wide range of screen sizes, all while carefully following accessibility best practices.